 Financing Expansion for Smaller Trucking Companies

-At Express Freight Finance, we specialize in freight factoring for trucking companies of all sizes.
-We offer fast turnaround, so trucking companies can access funding from their receivables within 24 hours.
+At Express Freight Finance, we specialize in freight factoring for smaller trucks of all sizes.
+We offer fast turnaround, so smaller trucking companies can access funding from their receivables within 24 hours.
 If you are looking to take your trucking company to the next level by expanding into new markets, contact the experts at Express Freight Finance today.